richardbarran/django-photologue/README.txt

 The current development version of Photologue can be checked out via Subversion from the project site using the following command:

     svn checkout http://django-photologue.googlecode.com/svn/trunk/ photologue-trunk

-Next either copy the photologue-trunk/photologue directory or create a symlink to the photologue-trunk/photologue directory somewhere on your python path, such as your Django project directory or site-packages.
+Then either copy the photologue-trunk/photologue directory or create a symlink to the photologue-trunk/photologue directory somewhere on your python path, such as your Django project or site-packages directory.

 You can verify Photologue is available to your project by running the following commands from within your project directory:

     manage.py shell

     >>> import photologue
     >>> photologue.VERSION
     (2, 0, 'rc1')

 Configure Your Django Settings
 ------------------------------